LastAncientOne/Home_Improvement_Retail_Investment/README.md

 ### Lowes Companies Inc (LOW)
 #### Income Statement
-•	Over the past 5 years, Lowe’s seems to be in stable condition, and has been seeing a steady gain over the last 5 years.
-However, in 2018, Lowe’s did make a bit less than the previous year in 2017 but was able to recover the following years.
+•	Over the past 5 years, Lowe's has appeared to be in a stable condition and has experienced consistent growth.
+However, in 2018, Lowe's did generate slightly lower earnings compared to the previous year in 2017, but it managed to recover in the subsequent years.
 #### Balance Sheet
-•	Looking at the Liabilities to Asset Ratio, over the last 5 years, Lowe’s uses most of their debt/liabilities to cover the cost of their assets from about 80% to 110%.
-In the Year 2021, their liabilities exceed their assets.
-It could be a bad sign that liabilities are close or exceed assets, but it doesn’t always mean a bad thing.
-It is possible that the sector they are in, and need more debt to fund their assets and operate their business.
+• Analyzing the Liabilities to Asset Ratio over the last 5 years, Lowe's has utilized a significant portion of their debt/liabilities to cover the cost of their assets, ranging from approximately 80% to 110%.
+In the year 2021, their liabilities exceeded their assets.
+While this may raise concerns, it doesn't necessarily indicate a negative outcome.
+It is possible that due to the nature of their industry, Lowe's requires additional debt to fund their assets and sustain their business operations.
-•	Looking at the Liabilities to Equity Ratio – over the past 5 years, Lowe’s Liabilities to Equity gradually increased.
-Example, in 2017 for every $1 in Shareholder’s Equity owes $5.01.
-In 2018 $8.47.
-In 2019 $19.02.
-In 2020 $31.52.
-As of 2021, there is a negative ratio because liabilities exceed assets.
+• Observing the Liabilities to Equity Ratio over the past 5 years, Lowe's has experienced a gradual increase in this ratio.
+For instance, in 2017, for every $1 in Shareholder's Equity, the company owed $5.01.
+This figure rose to $8.47 in 2018, $19.02 in 2019, and $31.52 in 2020.
+As of 2021, the ratio turned negative due to liabilities surpassing assets.
 #### Cash Flow
-•	In 2017, Lowe’s only acquired Maintenance Supply Headquarter for around $509M-$512M from their investment activities.
-There weren’t any future acquisitions and/or divestitures in the following years, 2018-2021.Other than that, Lowe’s seems to have a steady stream of other investment activities.
+• In 2017, Lowe's engaged in investment activities by acquiring Maintenance Supply Headquarters for approximately $509M-$512M.
+However, there were no further acquisitions or divestitures in the subsequent years (2018-2021).
+Aside from that, Lowe's appears to have maintained a steady flow of other investment activities.
-•	Lowe’s seems to have a steady stream of dividends paid to shareholders which slowly increased over the years.
+• Lowe's has consistently paid dividends to its shareholders, with the dividend amount gradually increasing over the years.
-•	The Net Changes in Cash, Lowe’s seem to be losing and gaining money over the years.
+• When examining the Net Changes in Cash, Lowe's has experienced both losses and gains in terms of cash flow over the years.

 ### NVR, Inc (NVR)
 #### Income Statement